 JBL earbuds are reliable and well-made and work for a long time if you use them with care.
 However, they do run into problems at times.

 One common problem is the JBL earbuds not charging in the case.
-This usually occurs when your earbuds have aged a lot, or you haven’t used them for a few months.
+This usually occurs when your earbuds have aged a lot or you haven’t used them for a few months.

 There are quite a few reasons for your JBL earbuds to stop charging.
 This includes software glitches, bad cables or power bricks, and dirty earbud charging pins.